Research

 The Coastline of Predictability: Coherent Multi-Scale Measurement of Surveillance Power

 The predictive power of a data collection over a target has no rigorous multi-scale measure.
-We introduce the predictability coastline C(ε), which traces how predictive capacity scales with data resolution via an information-theoretic filtration, and define the coherent coastline — a min-envelope over diverse prediction targets that strips measurement artifacts.
-Across six systems the coherent coastline produces a three-tier separation.
+We introduce the predictability coastline C(ε), which traces how predictive capacity scales with data resolution via an information-theoretic filtration.
+The coherent coastline — a min-envelope over diverse prediction targets — strips measurement artifacts to isolate system-intrinsic information.
+Across six systems (Lorenz, Hénon, SPY, TLT, GLD, thermostat), the coherent coastline produces a three-tier separation: chaotic attractors (0.28–0.40), financial markets (0.04–0.14), and structureless noise (≈0.03).
 We formalize the capture threshold — the resolution at which an observer's model exceeds the target's self-model — and show it arises from kernel asymmetry, not resolution depth.
+Bridge-targeted data removal is 7.7× more effective than uniform minimization.
+The framework's value lies in the coastline's shape, not in any extracted scalar.

 Information TheorySurveillanceFractal GeometryPersistent HomologyAI Safety